odisfm/cxp-manual/docs/setup/index.md

 ## Live Settings

 The following settings will be found in Live's Preferences on the Link, Tempo & MIDI tab.

 1. Select ClyphX Pro as a Control Surface.
 2. Leave the Input and Output set to None for now.

-**NOTE:** ClyphX should not be selected as a Control Surface when using ClyphX Pro.
+**NOTE:** ClyphX (the defunct precursor to ClyphX Pro) should not be selected as a Control Surface when using ClyphX Pro.

 ## Documentation